samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication-service.markdown

 ---
 layout: post
-title: "Upgrade Your AngularJS Authentication"
+title: "Upgrade Your AngularJS Authentication Service"
 description: "In this article, we’re going to talk about two difficult subjects: ngUpgrade and authentication."
 longdescription: "In this article, we’re going to talk about two difficult subjects: ngUpgrade and authentication.
 First, we’ll cover the foundations of upgrading a real application from AngularJS to Angular.
 Then, we’ll look at a practical example of upgrading AngularJS authentication strategies to Angular."
 date: 2018-05-22 17:28